The most common cause of anemia is a lack of iron. This is called iron deficiency.

-Immune thrombocytopenic purpura (ITP) is a blood disorder characterized by a decrease in the number of platelets in the blood.
-Platelets are cells in the blood that help stop bleeding.
-A decrease in platelets can cause easy bruising, bleeding gums, and internal bleeding.
+Immune thrombocytopenic purpura (ITP) is a blood disorder.
+With this disease, you have a lower amount of platelets than normal in your blood.
+Platelets are blood cell fragments that help with blood clotting.
+Having fewer platelets can cause easy bruising, bleeding gums, and internal bleeding.

 Detailed information on ingrown hairs, including symptoms, diagnosis, and treatment